genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/dependency-injection.md

     override fun onMessageReceived(msg: Message) = println("Hi $msg")
 }
 ```
-If this the package for this class is available in the classpath (i.e.``` <classpath>``` section in processes.xml) and is also being scanned (i.e. ```<package>``` section in processes.xml), ProductMessageTracer will take precedence when starting the process and DefaultMessageTracer will be ignored.
+If the package for this class is available in the classpath (i.e.``` <classpath>``` section in processes.xml) and is also being scanned (i.e. ```<package>``` section in processes.xml), ProductMessageTracer will take precedence when starting the process and DefaultMessageTracer will be ignored.
 Otherwise, DefaultMessageTracer will be instantiated.

 ### Conditional on property and missing class
-Lastly, we have a combination of both “conditional on property” and “conditional on missing class “annotations.
+Lastly, we have a combination of both “conditional on property” and “conditional on missing class“ annotations.
 Referring to the previous example, we could use both features at once like this:

 ```kotlin
 @Module